 Under the HIPAA Privacy Act, PHI needs to be protected in all mediums: electronic, paper, and oral.
 (A common acronym, ePHI, stands for “electronic protected health information.”)

 Covered entities (such as doctor’s offices, hospitals, health plans and health care clearinghouses) are all trying to utilize technology to streamline their processes and improve public health and patient care.
 This makes electronic PHI (ePHI) even more vulnerable to cyberattacks such as the recent rise of ransomware.

 The HIPAA Security Rule establishes national standards to protect individuals’ ePHI that is created and used by covered entities.
-This includes setting requirements for physical, technical and administrative safeguards.
+This includes setting requirements for physical, technical and administrative protections.

-While covered entities need to insure physical and administrative safeguards, Paubox can help make sure technical safeguards are in place for providers when they communicate electronically.
-Yet, Paubox does it in a way that is easy for everyone to use and doesn’t require extra steps for the sender or recipient.
+While covered entities need to insure physical and administrative safeguards, Paubox makes sure technical safeguards are in place for providers when they communicate electronically.
+Paubox makes HIPAA compliant email easy for everyone to use and doesn’t require extra steps for the sender or recipient.

-Paubox Encrypted Email allows patients and medical professionals to exchange PHI securely while using their existing work email accounts or by using a hosted Paubox email account.
+Paubox Suite allows patients and medical professionals to exchange PHI securely while using their existing work email accounts.
 Paubox allows senders to compose and send emails as they normally would and yet enjoy HIPAA compliant encryption.
 No extra clicks, keywords to type, or portals to login to.

 The experience is just as seamless for recipients who don’t have to download software, create an account, or use a portal to view encrypted email or attachments.

-Paubox also provides a HIPAA compliant email API, which allows healthcare providers, IT consultants and developers to integrate our seamless and secure email solution with their IT infrastructure.
+Paubox also offers a HIPAA compliant email API, which allows healthcare providers, IT consultants and developers to integrate our seamless and secure email solution into their IT infrastructure.